museumcomputernetwork/mcn-2020-git-haiku/index.md

-Ah me!
-I am one
+Lightning -
-soup, the salad, fish and all
+I am off to bed - but ah!
-This autumn evening.
+Basho lines the moon